Miraculous: Tales of Ladybug & Cat Noir: Animation

 The aforementioned problem with 2D animation was resolved by moving to CGI animation; the switch also allowed for easier implementation of mobile camera angles.
-SAMG Animation (later SAMG Entertainment), a CGI animation studio located in South Korea, which officially joined the production in the fall of November 2012, produced modeling and animation.
+SAMG Animation (later SAMG Entertainment), a CGI animation studio located in South Korea, which officially joined the production in the fall of November 2012, produced modelling and animation.
 Zag later recalled that SAMG was chosen for quality reasons in a video message he sent to a South Korean press conference held in 2015 by the Seoul-based company.
 Astruc and assistant director, Wilfried Pain, instructed the animators not to improvise scenes so that they could keep things consistent and understandable.
-Pain estimated about 350–400 shots are used in a typical 20-minute episode; with 10 panels per shot, that makes up to 4000 panels an episode.
+Pain estimated about 350–400 shots are used in a typical 20-minute episode; with 10 panels per shot, that makes up to 4000 panels per episode.
 Wolfson said that the show's animation brings dynamic camera angles and texturing.
 A trailer with the new, current CGI-animated style was released in October 2013, a year later.

 On 22 January 2018, Zag posted on Instagram that the crew was working on season 4 and season 5.
+In September 2019, it was confirmed by Zag that the air date for season 4 was slated for late 2020, but this was pushed to 2021, due to the COVID-19 pandemic.

 On 18 April 2021, it was confirmed that in addition to seasons 4 and 5, the show will have two more seasons (season 6 and 7).
-Season 6, which was confirmed will switch the series to Unreal Engine 5, was initially expected to launch sometime between fall or winter 2024.
+Season 6, which was confirmed to switch the series from Autodesk Maya to Unreal Engine 5, was initially expected to launch sometime between fall or winter 2024.

+In July 2022, an eighth season was greenlit.